Product review

 Best fit

 The strongest fit is where the public route matters operationally after publication.
-If the route is part of your brand surface or measurement flow, Dub is easier to justify.
+If the route is part of your brand surface, partner journey, QR workflow, or measurement flow, Dub is easier to justify.

 Operator typeWhere Dub can fit wellWhat still needs to exist outside the product

-Creator or solo operatorBranded bio routes, partnership links, and repeat public assets that need to stay editableA simple inventory so the dashboard is not your only memory of what is live
+Creator or solo operatorBranded bio routes, partnership links, QR codes, and repeat public assets that need to stay editableA simple inventory so the dashboard is not your only memory of what is live

-Affiliate operatorClean public routes that sit in front of offers, content, and partner trafficRoute logging, review dates, and payout-protection checks
+Affiliate or partner operatorClean public routes that sit in front of offers, content, partner traffic, and conversion-aware journeysRoute logging, review dates, and payout-protection checks

-SaaS or growth teamBranded campaign routes and attribution-aware public links that feed measurable journeysOwnership rules, redirect validation, and change control
+SaaS or growth teamBranded campaign routes, analytics, UTM context, and attribution-aware public links that feed measurable journeysOwnership rules, redirect validation, and change control

-Agency or multi-client operatorPossible, but only when client separation and approval discipline are already cleanAn independent source of truth outside the vendor UI
+Agency or multi-client operatorPossible, but only when client separation, team permissions, and approval discipline are already cleanAn independent source of truth outside the vendor UI

 Dub is strongest when the public route is part of a measurable workflow, not when you only need a handful of simple redirects and basic click counts.